-1.2.1 This is the thirtieth monthly EM&A Report under the Contract No.HY/2010/02 Hong Kong-Zhuhai-Macao Bridge Hong Kong Boundary Crossing Facilities - Reclamation Works.
-This report presents a summary of the environmental monitoring and audit works, list of activities and mitigation measures proposed by the ET for the Project in August 2014.
+1.2.1 This is the thirty-first monthly EM&A Report under the Contract No.HY/2010/02 Hong Kong-Zhuhai-Macao Bridge Hong Kong Boundary Crossing Facilities - Reclamation Works.
+This report presents a summary of the environmental monitoring and audit works, list of activities and mitigation measures proposed by the ET for the Project in September 2014.